paul-bailey/EvilCandy/Documentation.rst

 Tokens
 ------

-``egq`` classifies its tokens largely the same way as anyone else does: whitespace, identifiers, keywords, constants like quoted strings or numerical expressions, operators, and other separators and delimiters.
+``evilcandy`` classifies its tokens largely the same way as anyone else does: whitespace, identifiers, keywords, constants like quoted strings or numerical expressions, operators, and other separators and delimiters.
 Whitespace is ignored, except whereever at least one whitespace